arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 And the install the Angular CLI version again by using _npm install -g @angular/cli@latest_

-If you are using MAC or linux systems you might need to add the prefix before npm
+If you are using MAC or linux systems you might need to add the prefix sudo before npm

 ```
 sudo npm uninstall -g angular-cli